Nicolas Grang

-Nicolas Grang (2 January 1854 – 11 April 1883) was a Luxembourger soldier who died during an expedition to the Congo.
+Nicolas Grang (2 January 1854 – 11 April 1883) was a Luxembourgish soldier who died during an expedition to the Congo.

 Early years

 Nicolas Grang was born on 2 January 1854 in Buschrodt, Wahl, Luxembourg, the eldest son of Jean Grang and Barbara Thibessart.

 His brother Michel Grang was born in 1855, and his sister Barbe Grang was born in 1858.

 He studied at the Athenaeum in Luxembourg.